Gemini (2002 film): Critical response

 Gemini received mixed reviews from critics.
 Malathi Rangarajan of The Hindu wrote that the "Vikram style" action film was more of a stylised fare as realism was a casualty in many sequences.
 She added that while the credibility level of the storyline was low, Saran had tried to strike a balance in making a formulaic film.
-Pearl of Rediff.com lauded Saran's "racy" screenplay but found the plot "hackneyed" and reminiscent of Saran's Amarkalam.
+Pearl of Rediff.com lauded Saran's "racy" screenplay but found the plot "hackneyed" and reminiscent of Saran's Amarkkalam.
 The critic declared, "Gemini is your typical masala potboiler.
 And it works."
 In contrast, Sify was critical of the film and wrote, "Neither exciting nor absorbing Gemini is as hackneyed as they get. [...]
 Saran should be blamed for this inept movie, which has no storyline and has scant regard for logic or sense."

 The performance of the lead also earned mixed response.
 Malathi Rangarajan analysed, "Be it action or sensitive enactment, Vikram lends a natural touch [...] helps Gemini score. [..]
 With his comic streak Mani makes himself a likeable villain."
 Kalabhavan Mani's mimicry and portrayal of a villain with a comic sense received acclaim from the critics and audience alike.
 Rediff said, "The highlight in Gemini is undoubtedly Kalabhavan Mani's performance. [...]
 As the paan-chewing Gemini, Vikram, too, delivers a convincing performance."
 However, Sify found the cast to be the film's major drawback and scrutinised, "Vikram as Gemini is unimpressive [...]
 Kalabhavan Mani an excellent actor hams as he plays a villain [...]
 Top character actor Murali is also wasted in the film."

 Following the film's success, Vikram was compared with actor Rajinikanth.
 D. Govardan of The Economic Times wrote, "The film's success has catapulted its hero, Vikram as the most sought after hero after Rajinikanth in the Tamil film industry today".
 Rajinikanth, who saw the film, met Vikram and praised his performance.
 Saran told in an interview that Rajinikanth was so impressed with the songs, he predicted the film's success in addition to considering Rathod for a role in his film Baba (2002).
 The film's premise of an outlaw reforming his ways was appreciated.
 D. Ramanaidu of Suresh Productions—the co-producer of the Telugu remake—said, "The story of a rowdy sheeter turning into a good man is a good theme".
 In August 2014, Gemini was featured in a list of "Top 10 Tamil Gangster Films" compiled by Saraswathi of Rediff.com.